-This section describes the certificates necessary for ISE connection.
-Tasks for Certifying and Integrating the ISE Service, page 8-3 provides detailed information about these certificates.
-Certificate Management, page 22-29, provides general certificate-management information for AsyncOS.
+This section describes the certificates necessary for an ISE/ISE-PIC connection.
+Tasks for Integrating the ISE/ISE-PIC Service, on page 143 provides detailed information about these certificates.
+Certificate Management, on page 448, provides general certificate-management information for AsyncOS.

-A set of three certificates is required for mutual authentication and secure communication between the Web Security appliance and each ISE server:
+A set of two certificates is required for mutual authentication and secure communication between the Web Security appliance and each ISE/ISE-PIC server:

-- WSA Client Certificate Used by the ISE server to authenticate the Web Security appliance. - ISE Admin Certificate Used by the Web Security appliance to authenticate an ISE server on port 443 for bulk download of ISE user-profile data. - ISE pxGrid Certificate Used by the Web Security appliance to authenticate an ISE server on port 5222 for WSA-ISE data subscription (on-going publish/subscribe queries to the ISE server).
+- WSA Client Certificate Used by the ISE/ISE-PIC server to authenticate the Web Security appliance. - ISE pxGrid Certificate Used by the Web Security appliance to authenticate an ISE/ISE-PIC server on port 5222 for Web Security appliance-ISE/ISE-PIC data subscription (on-going publish/subscribe queries to the ISE/ISE-PIC server).

-These three certificates can be Certificate Authority (CA)-signed or self-signed.
+These two certificates can be Certificate Authority (CA)-signed or self-signed.
 AsyncOS provides the option to generate a self-signed WSA Client certificate, or a Certificate Signing Request (CSR) instead, if a CA-signed certificate is needed.
-Similarly, the ISE server provides the option to generate self-signed ISE Admin and pxGrid certificates, or CSRs instead if CA-signed certificates are needed.
+Similarly, the ISE/ISE-PIC server provides the option to generate self-signed ISE/ISE-PIC pxGrid certificates, or CSRs instead if CA-signed certificates are needed.

-- Using Self-signed Certificates, page 8-3

-- Using CA-signed Certificates, page 8-3

-- Overview of the Identity Services Engine Service, page 8-1

-- Tasks for Certifying and Integrating the ISE Service, page 8-3

-- Connect to the ISE Services, page 8-6
+- Using Self-signed Certificates, on page 142 - Using CA-signed Certificates, on page 142 - Overview of the Identity Services Engine (ISE) / ISE Passive Identity Controller (ISE-PIC) Service, on page 139 - Tasks for Integrating the ISE/ISE-PIC Service, on page 143 - Connect to the ISE/ISE-PIC Services, on page 145